Learn more about boating in the great state of New York.

 About Getmyboat

-Getmyboat is the biggest and best marketplace for boat charters and rentals, worldwide.
+Getmyboat is the biggest marketplace for boat charters and rentals, worldwide.

 Launched in 2013 with the vision of making the joy of boating accessible to everyone, the company has since grown into the largest boat rental and charter marketplace globally, with over 150,000 listings in 184 countries covering 9,300 destinations.